namks/GWAS_tutorial/Week1.md

 ## Homework

-1. Draw a manhattan and QQ plot for your result (chromosome 2) using `qqman` package in R, and compare your results with the figure on page 38 in 210708 material.
+1. Draw a manhattan and QQ plot for your result (chromosome 2) using `qqman` package in R, and compare your results with the figure on page 38 in 220715 presentation slide.
 2. If the above experiment was reproduced normally, try *Genome-wide association test* (using all 22 chromosomes) using `plink`.
 When you obtain the results, draw a manhattan and QQ plot.
 3. Think of a trait (phenotype) you are interested in.
 We will try GWAS with that trait next week.
 You can find the list of phenotypes on the UK Biobank showcase website.